Suldal: Geography

 At 1736 km2, Suldal is the largest municipality in Rogaland county.
-The municipality borders three counties: Vestland (north), Vestfold og Telemark (northeast), and Agder (east).
+The municipality borders three counties: Vestland (north), Telemark (northeast), and Agder (east).
 To the north, Suldal is bordered by Sauda and Ullensvang municipalities, in the east by Vinje and Bykle, in the south by Hjelmeland, and in the west by Vindafjord.
 Across the Jelsafjorden and Vindafjorden lie the municipalities of Stavanger and Tysvær.

-The mountain Kistenuten is located at the triple border point of Rogaland, Vestland and Vestfold og Telemark.
+The mountain Kistenuten is located at the triple border point of Rogaland, Vestland and Telemark.
 Other mountains in Suldal are Vassdalseggi, the highest mountain in Rogaland, Trollaskeinuten, Snønuten, Mælen, Knoda, Fitjanuten, Leirnuten, Kaldafjellet, Simlenuten, Steinkilenuten, and Raudberga, all reaching above 1400 m m.a.s.l.

 The Sandsfjorden and Hylsfjorden lie within Suldal, as does lake Suldalsvatnet.
 The Saudafjorden lies partially within the boundary of Suldal.
 The Erfjorden and the lakes Blåsjø, Holmavatnet, and Holmevatnet also lie on the boundary of Suldal.

 Economy

 The Ulla-Førre project of building huge hydroelectric dams in the mountains was initiated in the 1960s.
 At times, the project employed over a thousand people.
 The finished hydroelectric complex has a total capacity of approximately 2100 MW and produces about 4.8 TWh yearly.